OK: Computers

-OK is used to label buttons in modal dialog boxes such as error messages or print dialogs, indicating that the user must press the button to accept the contents of the dialog box and continue.
-When a modal dialog box contains only one button, it is almost always labeled OK by convention and default, usually rendered to the screen in upper case without punctuation: OK, rather than O.K., Okay, or Ok.
+OK is used to label buttons in modal dialog boxes such as error messages or print dialogs, indicating that the user can press the button to accept the contents of the dialog box and continue.
+When the dialog box contains only one button, it is almost always labeled OK.
+When there are two buttons, they are most commonly labeled OK and Cancel.
+OK is commonly rendered in upper case and without punctuation: OK, rather than O.K. or Okay.
 The OK button can probably be traced to user interface research done for the Apple Lisa.
-The inspiration was likely the -ok parameter in Unix' find command.

-A dialog box with settings will often show two buttons: OK to accept the new settings and Cancel to revert to previous settings.

 The Forth programming language prints ok when ready to accept input from the keyboard.
 This prompt is used on Sun, Apple, and other computers with the Forth-based Open Firmware (OpenBoot).
 The appearance of ok in inappropriate contexts is the subject of some humor.

 In the Hypertext Transfer Protocol (HTTP), upon which the World Wide Web is based, a successful response from the server is defined as OK (with the numerical code 200 as specified in RFC 2616).
 The Session Initiation Protocol also defines a response, 200 OK, which conveys success for most requests (RFC 3261).

 Some Linux distributions, including those based on Red Hat Linux, display boot progress on successive lines on-screen, which include [ OK ].